earlduque/ServiceNow-Developer-Training/Client Scripts.md

 * an ```onCellEdit()``` is similar to an ```onChange()``` function, except the script runs when a user changes a field on a list rather than a form.
 (But we don't really need to worry about this one)

-Client Scripts interact with the system through a set of APIs (*Application Programming Interface*)

 <br>

 ### GlideForm API

-Client scripts configure forms and their fields/values through an API named GlideForm.
+Client scripts configure forms and their fields/values through an API (*Application Programming Interface*) called GlideForm.
 You can call GlideForm API through g_form to do things like: highlight area, get info or set value for field change choices in a list

 example: